ROCm/rdc/python_binding/README.md

     $ prometheus --config.file=<full path of the rdc_prometheus_example.yml>

-Browse to localhost:9090 in the managment computer for metrics from RDC.
+Browse to localhost:9090 in the management computer for metrics from RDC.